Yan Gomes Player Props: Cubs vs. Reds

 - Gomes hit .235 with 12 doubles, eight home runs and eight walks.

-- Including the 86 games he logged a plate appearance in last season, he went yard in seven of them (8.1%), leaving the yard in 2.7% of his trips to the dish.
+- Including the 86 games he played in last season, he hit a long ball in seven of them (8.1%), leaving the ballpark in 2.7% of his trips to the dish.

-- Gomes drove in a run in 22 games last year out of 86 (25.6%), including multiple RBIs in 9.3% of those games (eight times) and three or more RBIs on one occasion..
+- Gomes picked up an RBI in 25.6% of his 86 games last year, with two or more RBIs in 9.3% of those contests (eight).
+He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.